cypherpunk-academy/2064/en/068_1918_2023_Interrogation_2.md

 I mean, you know we can do more than that.
 You Spartacists must have talked about it before.
 Oh, I see.
 You can't talk.
-Bertold!"
+Berthold!"

-Bertold comes and takes off her gag.
+Berthold comes and takes off her gag.
 Hilde coughs and spits on the floor, but doesn't answer.

 Captain: "Hmm.
 Isn't it?